AviatrixSystems/Docs/HowTos/SAML_Integration_Azure_AD_IdP.rst

 This guide provides an example on how to configure Aviatrix to authenticate against Azure AD IdP.
 When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., Azure AD) for authentication.

-Visit one of the following links based on your use case:

-  If integrating Azure AD IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Azure AD IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

-Before configuring SAML integration between Aviatrix and Azure AD, make sure you have a valid Azure AD account with administrator access.
+Before configuring SAML integration between Aviatrix and Azure AD, make sure you have a valid Azure AD Premium subscription account with administrator access.

 Configuration Steps